 When we press the clutch it will get Engaged then it means the clutch breaks the contact with the Flywheel and hence, no drive obtained from the engine.
 The gearbox can easily change gears with the help of synchronizers.
 Once the shift of gears is complete, we release the lever.

 At this point, the clutch gets disengaged I.e, the clutch plate gets in contact with the Flywheel again.
 The drive is transmitted again to the gearbox.

-When we pressed clutch padel then the pressure plate is pressed which is bolted with Flywheel we applied force to clutch cover inward then the clutch disc will move upward and then the clutch disc is separated from between Flywheel and clutch disc.
+When we pressed the padel then the pressure plate is pressed which is bolted with a Flywheel we applied force to the clutch cover inward then the disc will move upward and then the disc is separated from between Flywheel and clutch disc.

 A clutch as a verb is to hold or grasp something firmly it is a device that grasps one shaft to another shaft.

 Internal combustion engines do not start from 0 rpm with some value of torque they need to run at least at an idle speed and will create more torque as the speed increases from idling when the load is at rest, and the engine is idling or faster, the clutch enables the spinning shaft to gradually transfer speed to the stationary shaft.